wzh99/IRL/README.md

 }
 ```

-It could be seen from the example that the syntax is similar to [LLVM IR](https://www.llvm.org/docs/LangRef.html), but adopts the type annotation style different from LLVM.
-Also, it tries to reduce type annotation required in the language, as long as it can be inferred from context or expressions.
+It could be seen from the example that the syntax is similar to [LLVM IR](https://www.llvm.org/docs/LangRef.html), but adopts some syntax features commonly seen in higher level programming languages.
+It tries to reduce type annotation required in the language, as long as it can be inferred from context or expressions.

 The type system and instruction set are all quite simple, but they are fairly enough support most of the following work.
 For type definition, see [`lang::val::Type`](src/lang/val.rs).
 For instruction set, see [`lang::instr`](src/lang/instr.rs).